MartinBruun/P6/README.md

 To make a production ready server, create a `.env.prod.web` and a `.env.prod.db` file in the root directory.
 The configuration of these files are secret and outside version control, so ask someone who knows what it should be.

-To start the production server
-`docker-compose -f docker-compose.web.yml up -d --build`
+These commands are needed to start the server, update the database and collect the necessary static files `docker-compose -f docker-compose.web.yml up -d --build` `docker-compose -f docker-compose.web.yml exec web python manage.py migrate --noinput` `docker-compose -f docker-compose.web.yml exec web python manage.py collectstatic --no-input`

-To see the logs
+To see the logs if anything goes wrong
 `docker-compose -f docker-compose.web.yml logs -f`

 #### Mobile